 Step 4: Choose a broker to work as a sponsor

-- Is there a commission structure available?
+- Is there a commission system in place?

-- Do they provide any benefits?
+- Do they have any advantages?

 Step 5: Pass the Georgia Real Estate Sales Associate Examination